 How to choose a dog food that doesn’t cause DCM

-The best way to prevent N-DCM is to feed a high-quality diet from a heavily researched brand such as Purina or Royal Canin.
+The best way to reduce your dog’s risk of nutritional DCM is to feed a high-quality diet from a heavily researched brand with a qualified nutritionist on staff.

 A good diet will provide your dog with all the nutrients they need to stay healthy.
-Marketing may have taught you that these brands are full of ‘fillers’ and junk, but that’s simply not true.
+Marketing may have taught you that “these “big” brands are full of ‘fillers’ and junk, but that’s simply not true.

-These brands’ formulas are highly researched and they invest millions of dollars every year into veterinary internal medicine organizations and learning more through science.
+Look for brands that are highly researched and that invest millions of dollars every year into veterinary internal medicine organizations and learning more through science.

-The contributions that the ‘Big 5’ food brands have made to veterinary research have helped us learn more about not only heart issues but bloat, cancer, wobblers, lifespan, and more.
+The contributions that the ‘Big 5’ food brands (Purina, Royal Canin, Hill’s, Eukanuba, Iams) have made to veterinary research have helped us learn more about not only heart issues but bloat, cancer, wobblers, lifespan, and more.
 These brands are literally writing the book on companion animal health.
+Read PURINA research updates from the Great Dane Club of America HERE.

-They also participate in feeding trials so that they can continuously improve their products, and they employ entire teams of dedicated professionals with advanced degrees in veterinary science and nutrition.
+Good food brands will do comprehensive feeding trials so that they can continuously improve their products, and they employ entire teams of dedicated professionals with advanced degrees in veterinary science, food science, quality control, and veterinary nutrition.

-The ingredients the “Big 5” brands use are there for nutritional reasons, including scary-sounding things such as ‘By-Product Meal’ and ‘corn’.
+The ingredients that food brands use are there for nutritional reasons, including scary-sounding things such as ‘By-Product Meal’ and ‘corn’.

 If you’ve ever given a dog a whole dead chicken, know this: they will eat the WHOLE THING.
 Eyes, bones, feet, beak, stomach, stomach contents (including grains and yes, corn), liver, and more.
 The most nutritious part for them is not the watery muscle meat.
 It’s the ‘guts, bones, and junk’.

-By-Products and meat meals are nothing more than the parts of the animal we humans are often uninterested in eating, that dogs desperately need in their diets!
+By-Products and meat meals are nothing more than the parts of the animal that many humans are often uninterested in eating, that dogs desperately need in their diets!

 If you give your dog a bully stick to chew on, you are giving your dog a by-product.